 In a medium saucepan, bring the broth to a simmer.
 (Wine and Chicken Broth)

 Add Olive Oil, the chicken and bacon, 1/4 teaspoon of the salt, and the pepper as well as more Rosemary.
 Cook until the chicken is just done, 3 to 4 minutes.
 Add some of the rice and some broth from saucepan, stir until it begins to turn opaque, about 2 minutes.

 Add the mustard and the remaining 1/4 teaspoon salt to the rice with a cup simmering broth.
 Cook, stirring frequently, until the liquid has been absorbed nicely.
 Add about 1/2 cup of the simmering broth and cook, add rice stirring frequently, until it has been absorbed.
 The rice and broth should bubble gently; adjust the heat as needed.
 Continue adding and cooking the rice, adding broth 1/2 cup at a time and allowing the rice to absorb it before adding the next 1/2 cup.
 Make sure all the rice is in now.

-Cook the rice in this way until tender, 25 to 30 minutes in all.
+Cook until the rice is tender, 25 to 30 minutes in all.
 The broth that hasn’t been absorbed should be thickened by the starch from the rice.
 You may not need to use all the liquid, or you may need more broth or some water.

-Stir in the chicken, bacon and mushrooms, the Parmesan, and the mustard and heat through.
-Serve the risotto with additional Parmesan.
+Stir in the Parmesan and heat through.
+Serve the risotto with additional Parmesan if needed.